Pollinators

 Project Information

-I began to photograph the interiors of the original Glasshouses, documenting the orchids and cycads, the jade vines and the rare magnolias.
-I photographed the snaking paths of overhanging vegetation that tracked through all of the interconnected spaces and studied the flora that both blossomed and withered at that time, largely out of public sight.
-In their empty state (the spaces are currently closed to everybody but horticulturalists and research staff) the Glasshouses remain a place of deep suspension.
-The leaves continue to unfurl and seeds to germinate, despite the pandemic chaos of the world outside.
+In the strange summer of 2021, I began to document the interiors of the breath-taking and dream-like interiors of the RBGE Glasshouses, documenting the orchids and cycads, the jade vines, and the rare magnolias.
+I photographed the snaking paths and overhanging vegetation that tracked through the interconnected spaces.
+I studied the flora that both blossomed and withered there, largely out of public sight.
+At that time, the Glasshouses were closed to everybody but horticulturalists and research staff, remaining largely in suspension.
+The leaves however continued to unfurl and seeds to germinate, despite the pandemic chaos of the world outside.

 The gardens outside were closed to the public but life in the Glasshouses remained largely the same.
 The uncertainty of the outside world was at dramatic odds with their lush and burgeoning interiors.
 Everything in the garden continued to flourish while everything outside of the glass frames was quickly going to hell.
 This is something we all sensed: life as we knew it was over.
 The vines would continue to grow, but the humans that tended them were altered and not necessarily in a subtle way.

-The vast spaces of the original Glasshouses continue to remain in a state of perpetual slumber as the living collection awaits its move.
+Moving on to 2023, the vast spaces of the original Glasshouses continue to remain in a state of perpetual slumber as the living collection awaits its impending move.
 Plants continue to grow profusely.
-Birds, insects and even small animals gain access to the glasshouses via cracks in its systems.
-Vines twist around the steel supports and the paths that wind their way through the entire network of spaces still hang with profuse vegetation.
-The environment is both dreamlike, fragile and soon to be part of the history of the city.
+Birds, insects, and even small animals continue to gain access to the Glasshouses.
+A black cat patrols the interiors: vines twist around the steel supports and the paths that wind their way through the entire network of spaces still hang with profuse vegetation.
+The environment is both dreamlike, fragile, and soon to be part of the history of the city.
 A memory, a dream, a phantom orchid curling and unfurling in perfumed isolation.